privacyguides/privacyguides.org/docs/passwords.en.md

 Your 1Password vault is secured with both your master password and a randomized 34-character security key to encrypt your data on their servers.
 This security key adds a layer of protection to your data because your data is secured with high entropy regardless of your master password.
 Many other password manager solutions are entirely reliant on the strength of your master password to secure your data.

 One advantage 1Password has over Bitwarden is its first-class support for native clients.
-While Bitwarden relegates many duties to their web vault interface, especially account management features, 1Password makes nearly every feature available within its native mobile or desktop clients.
+While Bitwarden relegates many duties, especially account management features, to their web vault interface, 1Password makes nearly every feature available within its native mobile or desktop clients.
 1Password's clients also have a more intuitive UI, which makes them easier to use and navigate.

 Another consideration we made with this recommendation was 1Password's track record of customer support, available in a wide variety of channels including over the phone.
 For some less technical people or family members, being able to call and talk to a real person can make the difference between using a password manager and giving up.
 The best password manager is the one you use, and you virtually can't go wrong with any of the options on this page.